 1. Get Your Bearings

 It seems like common sense, but the first thing you should do is pull over and locate the nearest gas station using your vehicle’s navigation system or your smartphone.
 Don’t waste fuel by driving around aimlessly in hopes of finding an open gas station.
 GasBuddy’s website is being updated with gas stations that are operating or sold out during the pipeline shutdown.

 2. Slow Your Roll

 Scott Keene , education manager at UTI in Lisle, Ill., explained that turning off the air conditioning reduces engine stress, saving precious fuel, and should be done immediately.
-In addition to the air-conditioning compressor that runs off a belt (in virtually all cars), air conditioning also turns on the cabin fan and a more power-hungry fan behind the car’s radiator.
-“As the electrical load in the car increases, you are increasing the strain on the alternator, which in turn increases the demand from the engine that results in a decrease in fuel economy,” Keene said.
-This also applies to the few models that use electric-powered air-conditioning compressors, primarily gas/electric hybrids.
+In addition to the air-conditioning compressor that runs off a belt (in most cars), air conditioning also turns on the cabin fan and a more power-hungry fan behind the car’s radiator.

 Keep your windows rolled up to reduce wind resistance on your vehicle.
-We know, we know, but yes: You have to turn off the air conditioner and keep the windows rolled up.
-You should’ve thought of that before your tank got low.
+We know, we know, but yes: You have to turn off the A/C and keep the windows rolled up.
+(You should’ve thought of that before your tank got low.)